Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 • Check SettingsUsage Quotas

-• Optimize cache to reduce build times
+• Optimize cache to cut build times

-• Consider self-hosted runner for unlimited minutes
+• Use a self-hosted runner for unlimited minutes

 Issue 4: Slow Builds